sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 </tr>
 </table>

-Troubleshoot: If a error occurs running a package, such as:
+Troubleshoot: If an error occurs running a package, such as:

 Error: 0x800f0825

 Package Microsoft-Windows-LanguageFeatures-Basic-en-us-Package may have failed due to pending updates to servicing components in the image.
 Try the command again.The command completed with errors.
 For more information, refer to the log file.
 The DISM log file can be found at C:\windows\Logs\DISM\dism.log.
-Run the dism remove package again on only the failing package.
+Run dism.exe remove package again on only the failing package.

 ### [Optional] Remove additional languages from WinRE